KatherineMichel/digital-commonplace/patterns-and-refactoring.md

 Replace Exception with Precheck
 • Replace Exception with Test

-Replace Function with Command
-• Replace Method with Method Object

 Replace Inline Code with Function Call
 Replace Loop with Pipeline
 Replace Magic Literal
 • Replace Magic Number with Symbolic Constant

 Replace Nested Conditional with Guard Clauses

+Inverse
 Replace Parameter with Query
 • Replace Parameter with Method
+Replace Query with Parameter

 Replace Primitive with Object
 • Replace Data Value with Object
 • Replace Type Code with Class

-Replace Query with Parameter
 Replace Subclass with Delegate
 Replace Superclass with Delegate
 • Replace Inheritance with Delegation

 Replace Temp with Query
-Replace Type Code with Subclasses
-• Extract Subclass
-• Replace Type Code with State/Strategy

 Return Modified Value
 Separate Query from Modifier